squaresLab/BugZoo/docs/cli/source.rst

 ------------------

 Registers a source, given by the URL of a remote Git repository, with the local machine.
-All artefacts associated with the source will be registered with the machine, allowing them to be installed and executed.
+The dataset of artefacts or the tool associated with the source will be registered with the machine, allowing it to be installed and executed.

 .. code-block:: bash